Ronaldo scores hattrick as Portugal draw in thriller against Spain

 It had been an eventful week for former champions Spain, one of the World Cup favorites before the Spanish Football Association surprisingly sacked its manager 48 hours before the start of the tournament.

-Julen Lopetegui, unbeaten in his 20 games in charge of the Spaniards coming into this tournament, had angered president Luis Rubiales, who had felt "compelled" to sack the manager after finding out mere minutes before the official announcement that Lopetegui would succeed Zinedine Zidane as Real Madrid boss.
+Julen Lopetegui, unbeaten in his 20 games in charge of the Spaniards coming into this tournament, had angered president Luis Rubiales, who had felt "compelled" to dismiss the 51-year-old after finding out mere minutes before the official announcement that the coach would succeed Zinedine Zidane as Real Madrid boss.

 From his role as director of football, former Spain and Real defender Fernando Hierro moved into the hotseat, claiming that he planned to "change as little as possible" and that his team would "fight for the World Cup."